tokisuno/old_dots/README.md

 # dotfiles - my entire config
-*my apps aptclone is probs outdated. there are also programs i use that i compiled by source. i.e. ibus*
+*my apps aptclone is probs outdated. there are also programs i use that i compiled by source. i.e. ibus. i am planning on learning arch over the summer*
 ### Config Files
 - .zshrc (~/)
 - neovim config (.config/nvim)